Autodesk-Forge/forge-autodesk.build.api-postman.collection/README.md

 - You can learn how to install and use Postman from [here](https://learning.getpostman.com/docs/postman/launching_postman/installation_and_updates).
 - You can download the Postman installer from [here](https://www.getpostman.com/downloads/).
-- The snapshots in the readme are captured by specifci version.
+- The snapshots in the readme are captured by specific version.
 If you are using other versions of Postman, the menus might be slightly different.
 - In each category, tutorial and API references scripts are available.
-They may be not exacty same to what are demoed on API documentation on Forge website, while mostly the usage and logic are same.
+They may be not exactly same to what are demoed on API documentation on Forge website, while mostly the usage and logic are same.

 ## What next?